 Board of Directors

 Stephen E. Finn, Ph.D., President, founder of the Center for Therapeutic Assessment, is a licensed clinical psychologist in practice in Austin, Texas, USA, a Clinical Associate Professor of Psychology at the University of Texas at Austin, Senior Researcher and Director of Training at the European Center for Therapeutic Assessment at Catholic University of Milan, Italy, and Director of Training at the Asian-Pacific Center for Therapeutic Assessment in Tokyo, Japan.
-He has published 60+ articles and chapters on psychological assessment, psychotherapy, and other topics in clinical psychology, and is the author of In Our Clients’ Shoes: Theory and Techniques of Therapeutic Assessment (Erlbaum, 2007) and A Manual for Using the MMPI-2 Therapeutic Intervention (1996, University of Minnesota Press).
-Dr. Finn also co-edited, with Constance Fischer and Leonard Handler, Collaborative/ Therapeutic Assessment: A Casebook and Guide (Wiley, 2012).
+He has published 90+ articles and chapters on psychological assessment, psychotherapy, and other topics in clinical psychology, and is the author of In Our Clients’ Shoes: Theory and Techniques of Therapeutic Assessment (Erlbaum, 2007) and A Manual for Using the MMPI-2 Therapeutic Intervention (1996, University of Minnesota Press).
+Dr. Finn also co-edited, with Drs.
+Constance Fischer and Leonard Handler, Collaborative/ Therapeutic Assessment: A Casebook and Guide (Wiley, 2012).
 In 2011 Dr. Finn was awarded the Bruno Klopfer Award from the Society of Personality Assessment for distinguished lifetime contributions to the field of personality assessment.
-In August 2017 he will receive the award for Distinguished Scientific Contributions to Assessment Psychology from Section IX (Assessment) of the Society for Clinical Psychology (Division 12 of the American Psychological Association).
-He is also is the announced recipient of the 2018 Carl Rogers Award for an outstanding contribution to theory and practice of humanistic psychology from the Society for Humanistic Psychology (Division 32 of the American Psychological Association).
+In August 2017 he received the award for Distinguished Scientific Contributions to Assessment Psychology from Section IX (Assessment) of the Society for Clinical Psychology (Division 12 of the American Psychological Association).
+In 2018 he was honored with the 2018 Carl Rogers Award for outstanding contributions to the theory and practice of humanistic psychology from the Society for Humanistic Psychology (Division 32 of the American Psychological Association).

 Lionel Chudzik, Ph.D., Treasurer, is a licensed psychologist.
 He is the founder of the Center for the Treatment and Study of Externalizing Disorders at the psychiatric hospital at Alençon (Normandy, France).
 Dr. Chudzik works in a high security prison and in private practice.
 He has been an Associate Professor at the University of Tours.
 Dr. Chudzik has published numerous papers about psychological assessment and mandatory treatment.
 He is the author of the French validation of the MMPI-2-RF and th eco-editor, with Serge Sultan of Du diagnostic au treatment: Rorschach et MMPI-2.
 He is certified in Therapeutic Assessment with adults and with children.